 I remember my first mother-daughter weekend in Gainesville.
 Although it was a sorority event, we did not participate in all of the planned activities, opting instead to just have some alone time.
-We took a long walk around the campus, passing by Lake Alice.
+We walked the long route around campus, even passing by Lake Alice.
 We are not big fans of alligators or other wildlife up close, but we did — carefully — get close enough to see several gators.

-We also joined in some of the organized events including a trunk show at the sorority house, a picnic, lunch at Lake Wauburg and happy hour at a local venue.
+We did also join in some of the organized mother-daughter events.
+We took in a trunk show at the sorority house, ate a picnic lunch at Lake Wauburg, and enjoyed happy hour at a local venue.
 And I got to take her to her first UF baseball game!
 It was a beautiful spring day in Gainesville and a perfect outing for both of us avid sports fans.
-With this being her second year at UF, I was surprised she had never gone to a game.
-Students get in for free and a single ticket for me was eight dollars.
-The baseball stadium is right by the O’Connell Center so we parked in that lot, although there is also a parking garage located right by the football stadium.
+I was surprised she had never gone to a game, as she was well into her second year at UF.
+Students get in for free and a single ticket for me was only eight dollars.
+The baseball stadium is right by the O’Connell Center so we parked in that lot.
+There is also a nearby parking garage located right by the football stadium.

 But, while we love sports, it is inevitable that a little shopping and pampering expedition may be called for.
 I’m not going to lie, it IS one of our favorite past times.
 A great place to start your morning if it’s a Saturday is the Haile Farmers Market, held from 8:30am to noon along the tree-lined streets of Haile Plantation Village.
 Grab your coffee from a vendor, then cruise the market for produce, bread, cheese, live plants, and handmade gifts.